 6.2.
-Third-party cookies are cookies that another party places on your browsing device when you visit our site and are also known as tracking cookies or trackers.
+Third-party cookies are cookies that another party places on your browsing device when you visit our sites and are also known as tracking cookies or trackers.

 6.3.
 Third-parties setting cookies from our website will be providing a service to us or a function of the site, including advertising, retargeting, analytics and tracking services.

 6.5.
-A list of third-party cookies that we use on our website, along with other relevant information can be found in the table below.
+A list of third-party cookies that we use on our sites, along with other relevant information can be found in the table below.

-7. How to manage cookies on our site
+7. How to manage cookies on our sites